KeithG33/ChessBot-Battleground/README.md

   <p><em>Self-play after a few days of training a 300M parameter network from scratch on a single RTX 3090.</em></p>
 </div>

-After enough training models will play realistic games, and even beat low-rated players with search.
+After enough training models will play realistic games, and with enough parameters will play better than some humans.

 ## 📂 Dataset
 Dataset is *[available on HuggingFace.](https://ishortn.ink/chessbot-dataset)*